bartongroup/slivka/_sources/specification.rst.txt

 HTTP Server
 -----------

-Slivka server can be started form the directory containing settings file with:
+Slivka server can be started from the directory containing settings file with:

 .. code-block::

   slivka start server --type gunicorn

-This will start a gunicorn using default settings specified in the *settings.yaml* file.
+This will start a gunicorn server, serving slivka endpoints using default settings specified in the *settings.yaml* file.

-Full command line specification is:
+A full command line specification is:

 .. code-block:: sh